lsst-dm/dmtn-091/index.rst

 The `DC2-test-med-1` dataset is made up of two tracts from the DESC Data Challenge 2 (DC2; see the `DC2 simulations overview paper <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_ and the `DESC DC2 Data Release Note <https://arxiv.org/abs/2101.04855>`_).
 Tract 3828 contains a total of 288 visits over the six `ugrizy` bands, and tract 3829 has 227 contributing visits.

-This DC2 dataset is reprocessed monthly at the USDF using the full DRP pipeline, which includes standard single-frame processing on through coaddition, as well as difference imaging.
+This DC2 dataset is reprocessed monthly at the USDF using the full DRP pipeline, which includes standard single-frame processing and onward through coaddition, as well as difference imaging.
 Data quality plots are generated by `analysis_tools` tasks, and their associated data quality metrics are dispatched to the `Sasquatch <https://sasquatch.lsst.io/>`_ database and displayed on chronograf dashboards for monitoring.

 The `DC2-test-med-1` data are currently available in a shared Butler repository at the USDF as `/repo/dc2`.
 The `DC2-test-med-1` dataset was defined on Jira tickets `DM-22954 <https://jira.lsstcorp.org/browse/DM-22954>`_ and `DM-22816 <https://jira.lsstcorp.org/browse/DM-22816>`_.